Pulkovo Aviation Enterprise Flight 9560: Aircraft and crew

-10 flight attendants were on board and two engineers were also on board.
+10 flight attendants and two engineers were also on board.

 Crash

 After a chartered return flight between Moscow, St. Petersburg and Sochi, the flight took off from Sheremetyevo Airport in Moscow at 15:25 MSK, bound for Pulkovo Airport in St. Petersburg with 16 crew members on board.

 According to Vadim Sanjarov, the administrative director of Sheremetyevo Airport, the plane took off at a speed of 350 km/h and began to climb normally.
 Two seconds after takeoff however, both horizontal tail stabilizers suddenly moved to the full-up trim position.
 The pilots did not have time to rectify the situation and use the backup stabilizer control.
 According to various sources, the plane fell from a height of 200 or 600 m, with decreased engine power.

 The aircraft then banked left, stalled, and crashed into the ground, exploding and bursting into flames on impact.
 However, one of the flight attendants stated that there was no explosion.
 14 of the 16 crew members, including all four flight crew members, both engineers, and 8 of the 10 flight attendants, were killed.
 The two survivors were flight attendants Tatiana Moiseeva and Arina Vinogradova.